Aquarium Medications Page 1

 The majority of aquarium infections (especially in marine aquaria) are gram negative.
 So the use of gram negative antibiotics such as Kanamycin (which is primarily gram negative) have a lower risk of a nitrifying bacteria die-off than when used properly/carefully in an established aquarium.

-Another example: Kanamycin Sulfate, this antibiotic can be very harmful on the Kidneys, however this is one of the better kidney disease treatments available over the counter for fish.
+An example of medication overuse: Kanamycin Sulfate, this antibiotic can be very harmful on the Kidneys, HOWEVER this is one of the better kidney disease treatments available over the counter for fish.
 You just do not want to abuse or over use it.